About Me

 BIO

 I grew up in a home filled with creativity.
-My mother was a painter and my father was a writer who also dabbled in advertising.
+My mother was a painter and my father was a businessman/writer who also dabbled in advertising.
 As a child I rejected art classes and learned to speak Spanish and play tennis.
 While a freshman at Miami University, I discovered the Art Department was where I belonged.
 I received my degree in Art and Education with a heavy concentration in Art History.
 My career as an art teacher took me to several schools, finally finding my school home at Mariemont High School.
 I spent 25 years teaching art at Mariemont.
 During that time I earned my Master’s Degree from Xavier University.
-My continued art education was filled with classes at the Art Academy, Miami summer courses and classes with a local artist.
+My continuing art education was filled with classes at the Art Academy, Miami summer courses and classes with a local artist.
 I retired from teaching in 2006 to devote my energy to being a full time artist.
-Most recently, I returned to Xavier to teach a drawing class for the Art Department.
+Most recently, I returned to Xavier to be an Adjunct Professor in the Art Department.
+I also love to travel to workshops and classes with nationally acclaimed artists.